 Housing costs in Ripon are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Ripon is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Ripon isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Ripon are a mix of both white- and blue-collar jobs.
 Overall, Ripon is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Ripon who work in management occupations (13.63%), sales jobs (11.04%), and office and administrative support (8.35%).

-The citizens of Ripon are slightly better educated than the national average of 21.84% for all cities and towns, with 23.81% of adults in Ripon having a bachelor's degree or advanced degree.
+The education level of Ripon citizens is a little higher than the average for US cities and towns: 23.81% of adults in Ripon have at least a bachelor's degree.

 The per capita income in Ripon in 2018 was $35,521, which is middle income relative to California, and upper middle income relative to the rest of the US.
 This equates to an annual income of $142,084 for a family of four.
 However, Ripon contains both very wealthy and poor people as well.